paride92/GeneralisedPoliticalScaling/README.md

 For documentation of the collection of parliamentary transcripts, please refer to my [data collection repo](https://github.com/mathiasbruun/DCPA) which additionally documents the retrieval of political tweets and Meta ads.
 Embedding files are quite large and thus hosted on LFS.

 For installation of the `politician2vec` package, see [its dedicated repo](https://github.com/mathiasbruun/politician2vec).
 Note that all functionality provided is still in an **early experimental stage**!
+Some functionality developed as part of this project is yet to be added to the package proper.